Dual circulation: Implementation and impact

+There are two prongs to the dual circulation strategy.
+First, it seeks to rely more on China's domestic consumers.
+Second, it seeks to innovate more domestically developed technology and thereby reduce China's reliance on western technology.

 Dual circulation has recalibrated China's industrial policy to place a renewed emphasis on state-led growth and self-reliance based on China's domestic market of 1.4 billion consumers, which include over 400 million middle income consumers.
-In an effort to facilitate the strategy by closing technology gaps, China spent 2.5% of its GDP on research and development during the Thirteenth Five Year Plan of 2016-2020.
+In an effort to facilitate the strategy by closing technology gaps, China spent 2.5% of its GDP on research and development during the thirteenth five-year plan of 2016–2020.

-Dual circulation is part of China's 14th five-year plan (2021–2025).
+Dual circulation is a key part of China's fourteenth five-year plan (2021–2025).
 Proposals for implementing the policy include government support for domestic technology companies and working to attract more foreign investment.
 Analyst Wang Wen of the Chongyang Institute for Financial Studies speculated that it would include government support for the service and energy sectors.